code-and-effect/effective_orders/README.md

 # Effective Orders

-A full solution for payments in a Rails3 application.
+A full solution for payments in a Rails3/4 application.

 Handles Carts, Orders, and taking payment through Moneris, PayPal and Stripe.

+Also works with Stripe Connect (for a digital marketplace type app) and Stripe Subscriptions

 Rails 3.2.x and Rails 4